800Sergio008/SimpleMath/README.md

 ---
 ---
 ## Contributing
-Contributions, feedback, and bug reports are available.
+Contribution, feedback, and bug report.
 Help me to improve my mathematical understanding and, most importantly, adjust numerical accuracy, optimization, or expand coverage.
 1. Fork the Repository
 2. Create a Feature Branch
 3. Write and Format Code:
-- - Keep `--!strict` dynamic type annotations enabled
+- Keep `--!strict` dynamic type annotations enabled
-- - Match existing naming conventions (`PascalCase` for library functions)
+- Match existing naming conventions (`PascalCase` for library functions)
-- - Maintain zero external dependency rules
+- Maintain zero external dependency rules
-4. Submit a pull request
+4. Submit a Pull Request

 ## Contact and Support
-Have questions, suggestions, or issues?
+Questions, suggestions, or issues?
 - Open an issue on Github Issues
 - Send an email to `spoletti@tuta.io`

 ## License
 This repository is open-source and free to use under the MIT License.
+--
+--
 > ## About the Repository:
 > - `SimpleMath` is based off C Language and Raylib `math` libraries
 > - AI Agents were used to debug `SimpleMath`